 Vowels in Arabic

-The short vowels in Arabic are called الحَرَكَاتُ الْقَصِيرَة.
+The short vowels in Arabic are called الْحَرَكَاتُ الْقَصِيرَة.
 They are represented by three diacritical marks placed above or below the consonant that precedes them: the fatha, the kasra, and the dhamma.
 The fatha (ــَـ) is pronounced as [a].
 The kasra (ــِـ) is pronounced as [i].
 The dhamma (ــُـ) is pronounced as [u].
 Therefore, they are secondary sounds that accompany letters.
-It worth noting that these vowels are not written in Modern Standard Arabic, but they are fully articulated.
-Put another way, although seemingly additional, they are considerably essential, for they determine the part of speech of the word, its function, and its meaning.
+As stated above, these vowels are not written in MSA, but they are fully articulated.
+Put another way, although they seem additional, they are considerably essential.
+They determine the part of speech of the word, its function, and its meaning.
 For example, by changing the diacritical mark that accompanies the word علم, multiple words are generated: عَلِمَ 'he knew' is an active verb, عُلِمَ 'was known' is a passive verb, عِلْم 'science' is a noun, عَلَم 'flag' is a noun, عَلَّمَ 'to educate', among other words.
-Pedagogically, therefore, it essential that learners of Arabic learn how to add them to words from the outset of their learning.
+Consequently, it is pedagogically essential that learners of Arabic as a foreign language learn how to add them to words from the outset of their learning.
+Now, let's look at each one them.

 As can be seen from its shape, the fatha is a small alif (ا) lain down on the letter (this shape was proposed by the renowned Arab grammarian Al-Khalil ibn Ahmed Al-Farahidi in the 8th century).
-It is pronounced as [a], that is a reduced alif.
-At the word-level, it can determine the part of speech of words and may change word-meanings.
+It is pronounced as [a], that is a reduced alif [aa].
+At the word-level, it can determine the part of speech of words and may change word meanings.

 رَجَعَ